 The Rapid City Police Department's Criminal Investigations Division is commanded by Captain James Johns.
 This division has the responsibility of identifying, apprehending and assisting in the prosecution of individuals responsible for criminal activity.

 The division is divided into two sections: Crimes Against Persons and Crimes Against Property.
 They are interconnected, but each section is responsible for a specific area of the criminal investigation process.
 Command oversight of these two divisions is provided by Lieutenant Tom Senesac.

 Crimes Against Persons Section

-The Crimes Against Persons Section, under the direction of Sergeant Dale McCabe, is responsible for the investigation of all major crimes of violence committed against individuals, such as homicide, rape/sexual assault, robbery, aggravated assault and abduction/kidnapping scenarios.
+The Crimes Against Persons Section is responsible for the investigation of all major crimes of violence committed against individuals, such as homicide, rape/sexual assault, robbery, aggravated assault and abduction/kidnapping scenarios.
 This section is also responsible for the investigation of suicides, unattended deaths, adult missing persons and cases of telephone misuse.

 Additionally, this section is responsible for the registration and tracking of convicted sex offenders residing within Rapid City and Pennington County.
 Established in 2002, the Sex Offender Location Verification program (SOLV) conducts multiple compliance checks to ensure the sex offender is living at the location he provided to the Compliance Officer.